BoykaFramework/boyka-framework/website/docs/contributing/machine-setup/build-project.md

 #### Installing Maven on MacOS

-Installation of Maven on a Mac machine can be easily done using the Homebrew software.
+Installation of Maven on a Mac machine can be easily done using the [Homebrew](https://brew.sh/) package manager.
 After installing Homebrew, just run the command `brew install maven`, and it will install Maven within seconds on your machine, and you could straight away start using maven.

 Once Maven installation is complete, from the root repository directory, run the following command: